GifflarJS-Framework/gifflar-demo-projects/property/README.md

 # Gifflar Demo Property

-This project is a demo example of using gifflar.
+This project is a demo example of using Gifflar.
 Imagine a system that allows properties management through blockchain.
 In this system, the manager can create a new management to a property and also to keep managing the property.

 The management creation can be the property data, as `property address`, `current owner`, `built date`.
 But we can also